KasaneKona/173generator/README.md

      world_name:
           generator: 173generator
 ```
-To use it with a multi-world plugin, follow the instructions for that plugin.
+To use it with a multi-world plugin such as Multiverse, follow the instructions for that plugin.